 This is best explained by the use of thought forms, the topic of this manual.
-A thought form such as TF #1 is referred to as "unceasing change".
+A thought form such as TF 1 is referred to as "unceasing change".
 In different eras of cognitive development, "unceasing change" has very different meanings for an individual or group:

-- For Common Sense unceasing change either means nothing, or is that which is to be expected and about which nothing can be done. - For Understanding, unceasing change has to be "put in brackets" because scientific understanding can only take snapshots of reality, and can at best put one snapshot next to the other and compare them. - For Reason, unceasing change is the order of the day, and can be inquired into by using dialectical thought forms. - For Practical Wisdom, unceasing change is actually not "unceasing" nor is it "change" (thus it is a misnomer); it is an enduring transformation that often shows aspects of complicity which Reason can use to act upon Reality in a way that relieves absences, such as ills, needs, and constraints.
+- For Common Sense unceasing change either means nothing or is that which is to be expected and cannot be done anything about. - For the Understanding, unceasing change has to be "put in brackets" because scientific understanding can only take snapshots of reality, and can at best put one snapshot next to the other and compare them. - For Reason, unceasing change is the order of the day, and can be inquired into by using dialectical thought forms. - For Practical Wisdom, unceasing change is actually not "unceasing" nor is it "change" (thus a misnomer); it is an enduring transformation that often shows aspects of complicity which Reason can use to act upon Reality in a way that relieves Absences, such as ills, needs, and constraints.